seymaakorkmaz/Audiobook-Application-Information-system/README.md

 ### Audiobook Application Information System
-Database Management course term project.
-The document explaining the project (BLM3041_Project_Document) has been added to the repository.
+- Database Management course term project.
+- The documents explaining the project and solution have been added to the repository.